zuntaalejandra/python-challenge/README.md

 # python-challenge
-using python code, we analize  financial records of a company and a voting result counting.
+using python code, we analize  financial records of a company and state voting results.